Loading...

 Bring Your Own Model

 In this tutorial we explain how to integrate your own AI model with ORA's AI Oracle.
-We will start by looking at mlgo repository and trying to understand what's happening there.
-At the end we will showcase how opML works, by running a simple dispute game script inside a docker container.
+We will start by looking at repository and trying to understand what's happening there.
+At the end we will showcase how works, by running a simple dispute game script inside a docker container.

 Understand how to transform an AI model inference code and integrate it with ORA's AI Oracle